Article Translations: (Spanish)

 - learning the alphabet sequence, days of the week, colors, shapes, and numbers

 - learning to read and write his or her name

 - learning to identify syllables (cow–boy in cowboy) and speech sounds (phonemes: b-a-t in bat) in words

 - sounding out simple words

-- reading and spelling words with the correct letter sequence ("top" versus "pot")
+- reading and spelling words with the correct letter sequence ("top" rather than "pot")

 - handwriting and fine-motor coordination

 Older kids, teenagers, and adults might have these same signs of dyslexia and probably also will: